DigiScore/neoscore/CONTRIBUTING.md

 ## Committing

-The pre-commit hook, installed with the above-mentioned script, will automatically apply formatting and import corrections.
-The script will not automatically add them to your commit, since this can be dangerous, so if any changes are added please add and commit them yourself before opening a PR.
-You can also manually run these hooks before committing with `sh dev_scripts/pre_commit.sh` to prevent double or amended commits.
+The pre-commit hook, installed as described above, will automatically apply formatting and import corrections.
+If corrections are needed, the hook will abort the commit and apply the needed changes, which you should then validate with a `git diff`, stage with a `git add`, and try committing again.
 PRs which fail these checks will not build successfully.